lupyuen/lupyuen.github.io/src/display3.md

 Yep our DC8200 Display Controller is finally alive yay!

-Based on the above commands, we write the __U-Boot Script__ to power up the Display Controller...
+Based on the above commands, we write the __U-Boot Script__ to start the Display Controller...

 ```text
 ## Create the U-Boot Script to power up the Display Controller